Skip to content

 To sign up for a mobile contract, you’ll need the following:

-Austrian SIM Cards
+Austrian SIM cards

 Prepaid SIM cards provide more freedom than lengthier mobile contracts for expats arriving in Austria.
 However, they are typically more expensive for calls, SMS messages, and mobile data.
 This makes them a great option if you don’t use your phone much.
 They’re also a good idea if you’re not staying in Austria for the longer term.
 However, be aware that you will need to register your new SIM card in Austria.
 This can be done using your proof of identity, such as your passport.